-The term multinational, or global, corporation is used to describe a firm that operates in an integrated fashion in a number of countries.
-During the past 20 years, a new and fundamentally different form of international commercial activity has developed, and this has greatly increased worldwide economic and political interdependence.
-Rather than merely buying resources from and selling goods to foreign nations, multinational firms now make direct investments in fully integrated operations, from extraction of raw materials, through the manufacturing process, to distribution to consumers throughout the world.
+The terms multinational corporations, transnational corporations, and global corporations are used to describe firms that operate in an integrated fashion in a number of countries.
+Rather than merely buying resources from and selling goods to foreign nations, multinational firms often make direct investments in fully integrated operations, from extraction of raw materials, through the manufacturing process, and to distribution to consumers throughout the world.
 Today, multinational corporate networks control a large and growing share of the world's technological, marketing, and productive resources.

-Companies, both U.S. and foreign, "go global" for six primary reasons:
+Companies "go global" for many reasons, including the following.

-- 1. To broaden their markets.
+1. To broaden their markets.
 After a company has saturated its home market, growth opportunities are often better in foreign markets.
-Thus, such home-grown firms as Coca-Cola and McDonald's are aggressively expanding into overseas markets, and foreign firms such as Sony and Toshiba now dominate the U.S. consumer electronics market.
-Also, as products become more complex, and development becomes more expensive, it is necessary to sell more units to cover overhead costs, so larger markets are critical.
-Thus, movie companies have "gone global" to get the volume necessary to support pictures such as Lord of the Rings. - To seek raw materials.
+Thus, such homegrown firms as Coca-Cola and McDonald's are aggressively expanding into overseas markets, and foreign firms such as Sony and Toshiba now dominate the U.S. consumer electronics market.

+- 2. To seek raw materials.
 Many U.S. oil companies, such as ExxonMobil, have major subsidiaries around the world to ensure access to the basic resources needed to sustain the companies' primary business lines. - 3.
 To seek new technology.
-No single nation holds a commanding advantage in all technologies, so companies are scouring the globe for leading scientific and design ideas.
-For example, Xerox has introduced more than 80 different office copiers in the United States that were engineered and built by its Japanese joint venture, Fuji Xerox.
-Similarly, versions of the superconcentrated detergent that Procter & Gamble first formulated in Japan in response to a rival's product are now being marketed in Europe and the United States. - 4.
+No single nation holds a commanding advantage in all technologies, so companies scour the globe for leading scientific and design ideas.
+For example, Xerox has introduced more than 80 different office copiers in the United States that were engineered and built by its Japanese joint venture, Fuji Xerox. - 4.
 To seek production efficiency.
 Companies in high-cost countries are shifting production to low-cost regions.
-For example, GE has production and assembly plants in Mexico, South Korea, and Singapore, and Japanese manufacturers are shifting some of their production to lower-cost countries in the Pacific Rim.
-BMW, in response to high production costs in Germany, has built assembly plants in the United States.
-The ability to shift production from country to country has important implications for labor costs in all countries.
-For example, when Xerox threatened to move its copier rebuilding work to Mexico, its union in Rochester agreed to work rule changes and productivity improvements that kept the operation in the United States.
-Some multinational companies make decisions almost daily on where to shift production.
-When Dow Chemical saw European demand for a certain solvent declining, the company scaled back production at a German plant and shifted its production to another chemical that had previously been imported from the United States.
-Relying on complex computer models for making such decisions, Dow runs its plants at peak capacity and thus keeps capital costs down.
+For example, GE has production and assembly plants in Mexico, South Korea, and Singapore; Japanese manufacturers are shifting some of their production to lower-cost countries in the Pacific Rim. - 5.
+To avoid political and regulatory hurdles.
+For example, when Germany's BASF launched biotechnology research at home, it confronted legal and political challenges from the environmentally conscious Green movement.

-- 5. To avoid political and regulatory hurdles.
-The primary reason Japanese auto companies moved production to the United States was to get around U.S. import quotas.
-Now Honda, Nissan, Toyota, Mazda, and Mitsubishi are all assembling vehicles in the United States.
-One of the factors that prompted U.S. pharmaceutical maker SmithKline and Britain's Beecham to merge was that they wanted to avoid licensing and regulatory delays in their largest markets, Western Europe and the United States.
-Now SmithKline Beecham can identify itself as an inside player in both Europe and the United States.
-Similarly, when Germany's BASF launched biotechnology research at home, it confronted legal and political challenges from the environmentally conscious Green movement.
 In response, BASF shifted its cancer and immune system research to two laboratories in the Boston suburbs.
-This location is attractive not only because of its large number of engineers and scientists but also because the Boston area has resolved controversies involving safety, animal rights, and the environment.
-"We decided it would be better to have the laboratories located where we have fewer insecurities about what will happen in the future," said Rolf-Dieter Acker, BASF's director of biotechnology research. - 6.
+This location is attractive not only because of its large number of engineers and scientists but also because the Boston area has resolved many controversies involving safety, animal rights, and the environment. - 6.
 To diversify.
 By establishing worldwide production facilities and markets, firms can cushion the impact of adverse economic trends in any single country.
-For example, General Motors softened the blow of poor sales in the United States during a recent recession with strong sales by its European subsidiaries.
-In general, geographic diversification works because the economic ups and downs of different countries are not perfectly correlated.
-Therefore, companies investing overseas benefit from diversification in the same way that individuals benefit from investing in a broad portfolio of stocks.
+In general, geographic diversification helps because the economic ups and downs of different countries are not perfectly correlated.

-Over the past 10 to 15 years, there has been an increasing amount of investment in the United States by foreign corporations and in foreign nations by U.S. corporations.
-This trend is important because of its implications for eroding the traditional doctrine of independence and self-reliance that has been a hallmark of U.S. policy.
-Just as U.S. corporations with extensive overseas operations are said to use their economic power to exert substantial economic and political influence over host governments in many parts of the world, it is feared that foreign corporations are gaining similar sway over U.S. policy.
-These developments suggest an increasing degree of mutual influence and interdependence among business enterprises and nations, to which the United States is not immune.

-Interesting reports about the effect of trade on the U.S. economy can be found on the United States Trade Representative's home page at http:// www.ustr.gov.